Mapping class groupoids and Thompson's groups: Two versions of Mapping Class Groupoids

 Here we recall the definitions of the mapping class groupoids introduced by Penner \cite{universal} as exposed by Mosher \cite{mosher}.
 Let $S=S_n^g$ be an orientable surface of genus $g$ and with $n\geq 1$ punctures.
-Denote by $\mod(S)$ the mapping class group of $S$ which is defined to be the group of orientation-preserving homeomorphisms of $S$ preserving setwise the set of free homotopy classes of simple loops around the punctures of $S$ modulo isotopies.
+Denote by $\mod(S)$ the mapping class group of $S$ which is defined to be the group of orientation-preserving homeomorphisms of $S$ modulo isotopies (where homeomorphisms are allowed to exchange punctures).

 In this section, we assume that $S$ is of finite type, i.e. $g,n<\infty$.
+Our aim is to eventually relax this assumption.
+Moreover, we assume that $S$ has negative Euler characteristic, i.e. $\chi(S)=2-2g-n<0$.

 \begin{definition} {\rm An {\it ideal arc} of $S$ is an embedded arc connecting punctures in $S$, which is not homotopic to a point relative to punctures.
 An {\it ideal cell decomposition of $S$} is a collection of ideal arcs so that each region complementary to arcs is a polygon with vertices among the punctures.
-A maximal ideal cell composition is called an {\it ideal triangulation}. } \end{definition}
+A maximal ideal cell decomposition is called an {\it ideal triangulation}. } \end{definition}